KiNgMaR/php-mustache/README.md

 - calling methods on data objects (only properties are being read) [ should be an easy patch ]
 - there are some failing tests [ all related to whitespace handling only! ]

-It is strongly adviced to use UTF-8 encoded templates and data only.
+It is strongly recommended to use UTF-8 encoded templates and data only.

 ## Examples